Bayesian Mixed Multidimensional Scaling for Auditory Processing: Introduction

 The rest of this article is organized as follows.
-Section \ref{sec: data} provides additional background on our motivating scientific experiments.
-Section \ref{sec: MMDS} details our novel multi-population mixed multidimensional scaling models.
-Section \ref{sec:postmain} outlines statistical and computational challenges and solution strategies.
-In particular, Section \ref{sec: MCMC} reports the proposed MCMC algorithm.
-Section \ref{sec: no of features} describes a strategy to select the number of features adaptively, Section \ref{sec: feature identifiability} outlines the post-processing algorithm to solve the identifiability issues and allow inference on the latent features, and Section \ref{sec: diagnostic} shows the results of the diagnostic checks of the MCMC algorithm and the post-processing identifiability procedure.
-Section \ref{sec: sim} discusses the results of the proposed method applied to some synthetic numerical experiments.
-Section \ref{sec: applications} presents the results of the proposed method applied to the aforementioned two language groups’ neural dissimilarities data.
-Section \ref{sec: discussion} contains concluding remarks.
+Section~\ref{sec: data} provides additional background on our motivating scientific experiments.
+Section~\ref{sec: MMDS} details our novel multi-group mixed multidimensional scaling models.
+Section~\ref{sec:postmain} outlines statistical and computational challenges and solution strategies.
+In particular, Section~\ref{sec: MCMC} reports the proposed MCMC algorithm.
+Section~\ref{sec: no of features} describes a strategy to select the number of features adaptively, Section~\ref{sec: feature identifiability} outlines the post-processing algorithm to solve the identifiability issues and allow inference on the latent features.
+Section~\ref{sec: sim} discusses the results of the proposed method applied to some synthetic numerical experiments.
+Section~\ref{sec: applications} presents the results of the proposed method applied to the aforementioned two language groups' neural dissimilarities data.
+Section~\ref{sec: discussion} contains concluding remarks.